KamiSooka/Movies/README.md

 # Movies
-Movies application - with - searchBar
+Movies application - with - searchBar - and - images